franciscozorrilla/NICEgame_exercise/README.md

 ### 🧫 Exercise 6: NICEgame with BIOLOG data
 - Goal
-  - Obtain model with associated biolog growth data on different carbon sources, evaluate metabolite essentiality by changing the carbon source in base media.
-Choose false negative target for gapfilling (e.g. D-Galacturonic-Acid), replace as carbon source, suggest gapfilling alternatives.
+  - Obtain model with associated biolog growth data on different carbon sources, evaluate metabolite essentiality by changing the carbon source in base media and comparing to experimental results.
+  - False negatives compounds are experimentally viable carbon sources for growth, yet the model is unable to produce biomass, indicating they are targets for gapfilling.
+Choose false negative (e.g. D-Galacturonic-Acid), replace as carbon source, and suggest gapfilling alternatives.
 For one alternative, add the reaction to the model and re-evaluate confusion matrix components showing improvement in MCC score.
-  - Fix a false positive target (e.g. Arginine); the model can grow using Arginine as a carbon source but experimental data shows otherwise.
+  - False positive compounds are not experimentally viable carbon sources for growth, yet the model still produces biomass, indicating that some reaction(s) should be turned off.
+Fix a false positive target (e.g. Arginine); the model can grow using Arginine as a carbon source but experimental data shows otherwise.
 In this case we have to identify candidate reactions to knockout that resolve false positive growth without introducing new errors.
 Find lethal reaction knockouts with Arginine as a carbon source, evaluate confusion matrix components, and identify knockouts that maximise MCC.
 - Files
   - `keggModel.mat`: KEGG reaction database
 - Functions